python-microscopy/python-microscopy/doc/DataModel.rst

 PYME Data Model
 ***************

-PYME fundamentally supports two types of data. `Image Data`_, and `Tabular Data`.
+PYME fundamentally supports two types of data. `Image Data`_, and `Tabular Data`_.
 These are outlined below:

 Image Data
 ==========

+.. _imagestack:
 The ImageStack object
 ---------------------